InnaSolod/InnaSolod/README.md

 - 📫 How to reach me: **solodinna6@gmail.com**
 <!-- - 😄 Pronouns: ... -->
 <!-- - ⚡ Fun fact: ... -->
+**“The ideal of beauty is simplicity and tranquility.” – Johann Wolfgang von Goethe**

 ### My stack and tools: